There’s a lot of talk about what it takes to be a top marketer.

 So while company culture, leadership and attitudes are critical to ignite innovative thinking, the competencies of individuals on the team are what determines whether or not an organization will be successful at differentiating themselves from the competition.

-Stand Out Marketing reveals the 5 key competencies that successful marketing and sales professionals must develop to differentiate their organizations and deliver value to customers.
+Our book, Stand Out Marketing reveals the 5 key competencies that successful marketing and sales professionals must develop to differentiate their organizations and deliver value to customers.

 So, it’s no surprise that these competencies line up to the word VALUE.